OpenDirective/opendirective.github.io/_posts/2022-03-26-web-native-development-with-stackblitz.md

 A shout out here to Microsoft Visual Studio code for providing a web native rich IDE experience based on their Monaco editor.
 Plus a shout out to Google and Electron who's V8 browser core powered the initial desktop version of VS Code, opening the possibilities..

-Yet, the back ends for apps are still largly developed on a local device and then deployed, as used to be the most common workflow for frontend development.
+Yet, the back ends for apps are still largely developed on a local device and then deployed, as used to be the most common workflow for frontend development.
 Services such as Microsoft Azure's "configuration as code" and low/zero code abstractions have mitigated this somewhat by simplifying backend development.

 But what if backend development could also be done in-browser using a rich app?
 What would that even mean?
 What new ideas would be enabled?